kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 By default, MicroOS gets upgraded automatically on each node and reboot safely via [Kured](https://github.com/weaveworks/kured) installed in the cluster.

 As for k3s, it also automatically upgrades thanks to Rancher's [system upgrade controller](https://github.com/rancher/system-upgrade-controller).
-By default it will be set to the `initial_k3s_channel`, but you can also set it to `stable`, `latest`, or one more specific like `v1.23` if needed or specify a target version to upgrade to via the upgrade plan (this also allows for downgrades).
+By default, it will be set to the `initial_k3s_channel`, but you can also set it to `stable`, `latest`, or one more specific like `v1.23` if needed or specify a target version to upgrade to via the upgrade plan (this also allows for downgrades).

 You can copy and modify the [one in the templates](https://github.com/kube-hetzner/terraform-hcloud-kube-hetzner/blob/master/templates/plans.yaml.tpl) for that!
 More on the subject in [k3s upgrades](https://rancher.com/docs/k3s/latest/en/upgrades/basic/).

 ### Configuring update timeframes

-Per default a node that installed updates will reboot within the next few minutes and updates are installed roughly every 24 hours.
+Per default, a node that installed updates will reboot within the next few minutes and updates are installed roughly every 24 hours.
 Kured can be instructed with specific timeframes for rebooting, to prevent too frequent drains and reboots.
 All options from the [docs](https://kured.dev/docs/configuration/) are available for modification.